Yemi Kale: Statistician General

-Kale assumed office in 2011, and was reappointed in 2016 making him the first chief executive in the agency's history to serve two terms as statistician general.
+Kale assumed office in 2011 at just 35 years of age making him the youngest Nigerian to ever hold the position.
+He was subsequently reappointed in 2016 making him the first and so far the only chief executive in the agency's history to serve two terms as statistician general.
 Kale is also a member of the boards of Dataphyte, Accountability Lab, SFS Capital Nigeria, Limited and many others.
-Before assuming office Kale acted as a special adviser to the Nigerian Minister of Finance and Minister of National Planning as well as group head of research and strategy at Investment Banking and Trust Company, now Stanbic IBTC Bank.
-In addition, Kale is a member of the World Economics Association, UK Royal Economic Society, and a fellow of the UK Royal Statistical Society.He has also been a senior adviser at the World Bank.
+Before assuming office Kale acted as a special adviser to the Nigerian Minister of Finance and later as a technical adviser to the Nigerian Minister of Budget and National Planning as well as group head of research and strategy at Investment Banking and Trust Company, now Stanbic IBTC Bank.
+In addition, Kale is a member of the World Economics Association, UK Royal Economic Society, and a fellow of the UK Royal Statistical Society.
+He has also been a senior adviser at the World Bank.

 He is also a fellow of the Nigerian Statistical Association and a fellow of the Institute of Chartered Administrators and Researchers of Nigeria among others.
 At The National Bureau of the Statistics he has been applauded by both Nigerian and foreign observers from his reforms in the data process which many believe has restored sanity to the data production process in Nigeria.
 Kale is commended for introducing methodology updates, some decades old, using modern technology such as Computer Assisted Personal Interview Devices to gather data and improving platforms for data dissemination including a data portal, upgraded website and app and the use of infographics to make data easily understandable by users.
 Under him timeliness of data, data quantity and quality has been greatly enhanced and data credibility improved significantly.

 He is highly regarded for his fierce refusal to tamper with data or rejection of the politicization of data which has gained him recognition from both pro and anti governments stakeholders as well as the international community.
+Within Nigeria and across Africa, widely regarded as one of the country's leading experts in economic statistics and public policy and is often cited in discussions on inflation, GDP, employment, trade, and broader economic policy because of his long experience in both the public and private sectors.
 In August 2016 he declared that Nigeria's economy had entered into a recession, the first time in 25 years.
 Kale was awarded the National Productivity Order of Merit for outstanding performance, professionalism and diligence in February 2017 by the Nigerian President Muhammad Buhari.
 Dr Kale is a recipient of severel private, public and international awards for exceptional performance throughout his career which cuts across the public, private sectors and from international organizations.
 Since successfully completing his two tenures as Statistician General, he was appointed Chief Economist and Head is West Africa Research at KPMG Financial Services and is currently Group Chief Economist and Managing Director at the African Export Import Bank.